Johnny Got His Gun: Characters

-Joe meets Howie (chapter 9) after his troubles with Diane and Glen Hogan.
-It seems that Howie was never able to keep a girl in his life, and his girlfriend Onie also cheated on him with Glen Hogan.
-Joe and Howie decide not only to forget about their girlfriends but also about Glen Hogan.
+After his troubles with Diane and Glen Hogan, Joe meets Howie during chapter nine.
+It was found that Howie was never capable of keeping a relationship with a woman; and his girlfriend, Onie, also had an unfaithful relationship with Glen Hogan.
+Joe and Howie decided to not only forget about their partners, but to also forget about Glen Hogan.
 Joe and Howie join a group of Mexicans working on a railroad.
 However, once Howie receives an apologetic telegram from Onie, the boys decide to return home.